 Absolutely, but you’ll need to book your seat in advance!

 Libraries on both Fredericton and Saint John campuses will be open to currently registered students.
-The Harriet Irving Library and the Hans W. Klohn Commons are opening on September 8th.
-Check back for dates of the opening of the Science & Forestry Library and the Engineering & Computer Science Library.
+The Science & Forestry Library, the Harriet Irving Library and the Hans W. Klohn Commons are now open.
+Check back for dates of the opening of the Engineering & Computer Science Library.

 Reservations in advance are required and you’ll need to check-in at our Welcome Station upon arrival.